airbnb/chronon/docs/source/authoring_features/Join.md

 Key points:
 * The `left` source is built on top of the checkouts data source.
 This is driven by the use that we're modeling.
 In this case we're trying to predict whether checkout events are fraudulent or not, so we use checkouts as the left.
 * The `left` side selects only the user_id field, because all of our `GroupBy`s that we use in the right parts are based off user.
 If we also had a `GroupBy` keyed off of some different key, like `browser` or `ip_address`, then the left side would also need to provide those keys.
+* The `left` side specified a `time_column` which is used as the requested timeline for feature computation.
+In this case we use the `ts` column, which is the time at which the checkout flow commences, because this is the time that we want features computed as-of.
 * The `right_parts` specifies the `GroupBy`s that we wish to use.

 Here is what one row of sample output would look like after running this join: